MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

 |UI print settings lockdown|Y|Y|90/91|Y|
 |[Set the new tab page as the home page](https://docs.microsoft.com/deployedge/microsoft-edge-policies#homepageisnewtabpage) (policy)|-|-|TBD|Y|

-\* Applicable in assigned access

 > [!NOTE]
-> These features are only enabled in an assigned access single app scenario.
+> Features followed by "*" are only enabled in an assigned access single app scenario.

 ## Use kiosk mode features